What is food insecurity?

 What is MaineHealth doing?

-Through a partnership with Good Shepherd Food Bank’s Community Health & Hunger Program, MaineHealth care teams have been trained on food insecurity and it's connection to chronic disease.
+Through a partnership with Good Shepherd Food Bank’s Community Health & Hunger Program, MaineHealth care teams have been trained on food insecurity and its connection to chronic disease.
 We have added food access resources into our electronic health record (EHR) system and offer healthy food resources to patients who need them.

 All MaineHealth primary care practices and inpatient departments have added food insecurity screening questions.
 All patients who come for routine visits and inpatient admissions are asked these questions.
 Learn more about the Hunger Vital Sign screening tool.

-Ask for help with accessing healthy food
+Need help accessing healthy food?

 We can help you find healthy food in your community.
 We can also help you:

-• Apply for health coverage
+- Apply for health coverage

-• Access affordable medications
+- Access affordable medications

-• Find transportation and other social services
+- Find transportation and other social services

 Contact Us